MarkTiborM/TibbyTerminal/README.md

 ### This shell is simple enough where there won't be any configuration files.

-# Starting of the Shell Loop
+# Starting of the Main Shell Loop
 To start out, we need a driving function of the loop.
 Our logic should go as follows : a prompt tells us that the terminal is ready to accept input commands from the user.
-Our prompt for the time being is going to be tibby >.
+Our prompt for the time being is going to be tibby > in the color red.

 ```
 void loop() {